African art > African mask, tribal art, primitive art > Suku mask

-The Suku and Yaka ethnic groups recognize common origins and have the same social structure and similar cultural practices.
+The Suku and Yaka ethnic groups recognize common origins and have the same social structure as well as similar cultural practices.
 They can only be differentiated by their stylistic variations.
-The mukanda is the name given to the set of rites around the initiation ceremony of young pubescents, consecrating the end of childhood and shared by many communities.
+The mukanda is the name given to all the rites around the initiation ceremony of pubescent young people, consecrating the end of childhood and shared by many communities.

-The suku kakungu masks are reputed to be among the largest masks in Black Africa.
-Their exaggerated features, swollen and hanging cheeks, massive features and prominent chin were meant to inspire fear in spectators.
-These masks, which were supposed to control the rain, were used during initiation rites but, for once, they did not participate in any dance but leapt and gesticulated.
-They also appeared with their female counterparts kazeba or mateemu .
+Suku kakungu masks are reputed to be among the largest masks in Black Africa.
+Their exaggerated features, swollen and hanging cheeks, massive features and prominent chins were to inspire fear in the spectators.
+These masks supposed to control the rain were out during the initiation rites but, once is not custom, did not participate in any dance but jumped and gesticulated.
+They also appeared with their female kazeba or mateemu counterparts.